AusQRC/ausqrc.github.io/_pages/05_Registration.md

 title: Registration
 ---

-The registration is opened.
+The registration is open.
 You may visit this [link](https://events.humanitix.com/ausqrc) to get the event ticket.

 The workshop is an on-site event, attending in-person is **compulsory**.